Day 26 – Interview Questions & Answers for Cyber Security Engineers

 • Run IOC scans on endpoints.

-• Conduct post-incident awareness session.
+• Conduct post-incident awareness sessions.

 Section 4: Behavioral & HR Questions